Skip to main content

 Athletes who bivy and want to be evacuated need to attach the emergency tape (which they will receive prior to race start) clearly visible to their trekking poles or a stick/tree nearby.
 Our guides on snowmobiles will then stop and wake them up if need be.

 When athletes are start their bivy time they need to push the “Custom Message Button” on their SPOT.
-Failure to do so can result in serious time penalties.
+Failure to do will result in a 2 hour time penalty.
 Repeated failure to do so will result in disqualification.

 19.